weecology/lab-manual/Portal-Plant-Census.md

 ### To Buy:
 * oatmeal
 * bleach
-* bucket for bleaching traps?
+* bucket for bleaching traps